 The 1988 LWVUS Convention adopted child care as a priority and separated the child care position within the Social Policy position.
-The League supported a compromise child care bill, signed by the President in 1990, which provided financial assistance to low incomes for child care; increased the availability of child care through resource and referral programs and training for child-care workers; and required states to establish health and safety standards for day care.
+The League supported a compromise child care bill, signed by the President in 1990, which provided financial assistance to families with low incomes for child care; increased the availability of child care through resource and referral programs and training for child care workers; and required states to establish health and safety standards for day care.
 Then Leagues across the country monitored and commented on the regulatory process as the Department of Health and Human Services wrote implementing regulations.

-LWVEF activities included a 1990 - 91 School-Age Child Care Project.
-The goal was to help local Leagues serve as catalysts in targeted communities to increase the availability of affordable, quality school-age child care for low- and moderate-income families.
+LWVEF activities included a 1990 - 1991 School-Age Child Care Project.
+The goal was to help local Leagues serve as catalysts in targeted communities to increase the availability of affordable, quality, school-age child care for families with low and moderate incomes.
 In 1992, LWVEF published a community action guide using the model League projects to help other communities implement similar programs.